 Social security numbers for dependents.
 You must include the taxpayer identification number (generally the social security number) of every person for whom you claim an exemption.
-See Exemptions for Dependents, later.
+See Exemptions for Dependents under Exemptions, later.

 Individual taxpayer identification number (ITIN).
 The IRS will issue an ITIN to a nonresident or resident alien who does not have and is not eligible to get a social security number (SSN).
-To apply for an ITIN, Form W-7 must be filed with the IRS.
+To apply for an ITIN, Form W-7, Application for IRS Individual Taxpayer Identification Number, must be filed with the IRS.
 It usually takes about 30 days to get an ITIN.
 The ITIN is entered wherever an SSN is requested on a tax return.
 If you are required to include another person's SSN on your return and that person does not have and cannot get an SSN, enter that person's ITIN.